-For the purpose of extrapolating future price/performance figures, the Program assumes that the exponential trends observed in FY10 through FY19 will continue.
+For extrapolating future price/performance figures, the Program assumes that the exponential trends observed in FY10 through FY19 will continue.
 The "deployed TFlops" goals shown in Table 1 are based on this assumption.

 In each year, the host laboratories procuring new clusters will continue to build to cost and LQCD will commit to procuring computing cycles in accordance with the approved budget.
 Based on experience, price/performance has occasionally exceeded our conservative forecasts.
-Barring significant market fluctuations and/or technological delays, we anticipate this trend to continue and actual computing capacity deployed, and computing cycles delivered, will be in excess of the stated goals.
+Barring significant market fluctuations and/or technological delays, we anticipate this trend to continue, and actual computing capacity deployed, and computing cycles delivered, will be more than the stated goals.
 This excess is the contingency.